hackclub/hackclub/README.md

   being reviewed by another member of the team.
 This is usually in the form of a pull request.

+_*Pull requests should be put next to their corresponding issue on the board.
+If there is not a corresponding issue, they should flow through the board like an issue._

 ## Contact

 If you'd like to reach all of us, please send an email to team@hackedu.us :-).